TutsWiki/source/content/python/exception-handling.md

 ```

 ### try, except and else
 `else` block with `try` runs only if no exception is raised inside the try block.
-Here, try block will look for ZeroDivisionError exception if raised and will print the message `Caught ZeroDivisionError`, otherwise the `else` condition will execute.
+Here, try block will look for ZeroDivisionError exception if raised and will print the message `Caught ZeroDivisionError`, otherwise the `else` block will execute.
 So basically it works as an if...else conditional statement.

 ```python
 def myFun(a,b):